TQLApp/TQL/Specs/App/Quick Start/002-Window-features copy.md

 Verify that the quick start window opens the first time the app starts:

 - Open the app.
 The quick start window must open.
-- Verify that you cannot interact with the app and that you cannot close the app without interacting with the quick start window.
+- Try to interact with the app, by clicking on the search text box.
+The search box does not get focus and you cannot use the app.
+- Move focus away from the app, by clicking on the Windows desktop.
+The app stays open.

 ## Verify visual appearance